nomemory/mockneat-site/start.md

 The library is *free* and *open-source*, so the the latest version can be built directly from the [source code](#sources).

-*Note*: There is also a Maven Central mirror, but I recommend you to use the jcenter() repository if possible.
+*Note*: There is also an (**outdated**) Maven Central mirror, but I recommend you to use the jcenter() repository if possible, especially for the latest versions and patches.

 #### **maven**